DDansAbelenda/javaprolog-disfonia/README.md

 # javaprolog_disfonia
-Esta aplicación es un sistema experto para el diagnóstico de la enfermedad Disfonía.
-Incluye una base de conocimiento en prolog.
+This application is an expert system for the diagnosis of Dysphonia disease.
+Includes a knowledge base in prolog.
+Java-version: JDK 1.8

-Autores: Daniel Dans Abelenda y Aida Rosa Calvo Fleites
+Authors: Daniel Dans Abelenda y Aida Rosa Calvo Fleites